 The front side of the fireplace, which features a 1,500-pound sandstone mantel, faces the main, more formal part of the patio.
 The back opens onto a lower, less formal area covered in a fine aggregate where the family often gathers in the evenings to relax and roast marshmallows.
 In addition to a couple of club chairs, Landfare added three, two-ton boulders that serve as benches and a border between the patio and planting beds.

-“Because they love northern California, I chose eight different species of Chamaecyaris (a genus of conifers in the cypress family common to western North America) to create the look they wanted,” Spayde says.
+“Because they love northern California, I chose eight different species of Chamaecyaris (a genus of conifers in the cypress family common to western North America) to create the look they wanted,” Spayde says of the landscape.
 Boxwoods, ornamental grasses and vines augmented the design.
 The result: a range of sizes, shapes and shades of green.
 Spayde added seasonal color by planting daffodils, hyacinth, lantana and salvia along the driveway walk leading to the patio and throughout the meandering beds that encircle it.
 The finishing touch to the overall landscape design was using the family’s existing container collection of cacti and agave to emphasize the desert aesthetic.

 It finally all came together Memorial Day weekend of last year when the furniture was moved into place.
 Since then, the owners have used every opportunity to share it with family and friends.
 “We spend so much time out here,” the homeowner says.
 “I know people laughed at us last summer because we would have a fire as often as we could, whether it was 90 degrees or not.
 It’s just where we want to be.”